lahorichargha/emacs-ide/README.txt

 Emacs-IDE is an IDE (Integrated Development Environment) interface for Emacs (code browsing, compilation, debug...).

+The purpose is to provide a user-friendly IDE interface for Emacs, with dedicated windows (current file, menu with list of opened files, search/compilation output) and convenient shortcuts.

 It is suitable for almost all languages (as long as they are supported by ctags).
 Cscope provides additional browsing facility for C/C++ files.